LGoodacre/context-sequencer/readme.txt

 Context patches sometimes take a long time to load (some of them several minutes).
 You can speed this up by turning off DSP before loading, then turning it back on.
 Faster machines are recommended.

+TEXT SIZE

+Different installations sometimes have different font sizes, which throws off the alignment of the float- and symbol-atoms on the Context GUI.
+You can (hopefully) fix this annoyance in the [config] file in the main folder.
+If the atoms are not perfectly conjoined, then open the config.pd file and change the connection from "bold" to "thin" or vice versa.
+I can't guarantee that this will accomodate every system though.
+If you're still having trouble, please report a bug.

 DOCUMENTATION:

 There are four parts to the Documentation: